We work for you

 Medical Student and Resident Education

 In addition to the education of our patients, we are committed to increasing rheumatic disease awareness of our health care providers in West Michigan.
 WMR is a key training site for the MSU College of Human Medicine.
-All of our physicians are faculty in the Michigan State University College of Human Medicine and our practice supports the internal medicine and family practice residencies of the Spectrum Health and St. Mary’s Health System's.
+All of our physicians are faculty in the Michigan State University College of Human Medicine and our practice supports the internal medicine and family practice residencies of Mercy Health St. Mary’s Health System.
 Each month we have 1-3 medical students or residents rotate with us in our clinic.
 This supports an environment of inquiry and collaboration which we believe results in a higher standard of care made available to our patients.
 We always remain aware that you are the most important learner at WMR.